Yeetsomepickles999/JetsonNanoRockPaperScizzorsGame/README.md

 4. Push your changes to your forked repository.

 5. Open a pull request to this repository, explaining your changes and the benefits they provide.

-## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code for both commercial and non-commercial purposes.

 ## GitHub Repository